-This report provides an overview of major trade bills considered by Congress in 2001 and discusses the background and recent legislative developments for each issue.
-An appendix listing significant trade legislation and the status of each bill is also provided.
+This report provides an overview of the major trade bills considered by Congress in 2001-2002 and discusses the background and legislative developments for each issue.
+An appendix listing significant trade legislation is also provided.

-The Bush Administration has requested that the President be provided trade promotion authority as soon as possible so that U.S. trade officials might have increased credibility when engaging in future international trade negotiations-including talks on the free trade area of the Americas and an imminent new round of World Trade Organization negotiations.
-A bill providing this authority was passed by the House on December 6, 2001.
+The Bush Administration had requested that the President be provided trade promotion authority as soon as possible so that U.S. trade officials might have increased credibility when engaging in future international trade negotiations, including talks on the free trade area of the Americas and an imminent new round of World Trade Organization negotiations.